-Implementation of a new allowance, on a pilot basis, for staff members with eligible dependents in duty stations with very difficult ("E") hardship classification conditions 2022 n 1921, the League of Nations decided that to recruit highly qualified staff, representative of its member nations, the salary scale for internationally recruited, professional and higher category staff should compare favorably with the highest paid national civil service (currently the United States federal civil service).
+Approval of more farreaching Parental Leave provisions n 1921, the League of Nations decided that to recruit highly qualified staff, representative of its member nations, the salary scale for internationally recruited, professional and higher category staff should compare favorably with the highest paid national civil service (currently the United States federal civil service).
 This concept, known as the Noblemaire principle, serves as the basis for the salary scales for internationally-recruited staff in the UN common system.